 The external part of a tooth is called Enamel and is extremely hard but very little sensitive.
 When damaged by decay remains generally asymptomatic.

-Deeper than the enamel we found the Dentin; it is less hard but contains cellular elements: if affected causes various degree of discomfort.
+Deeper than the enamel we find the Dentin; it is less hard but contains cellular elements: if affected causes various degree of discomfort.

 The most internal part of a tooth is called Dental Pulp.
 The pulp is a tissue made up of nerves, connective tissue and blood vessels.
 When involved in the carious process responds with a growing level of inflammation.
 Part of the pulp is located in tiny space inside each root: the Root Canal .